 As a turtle blogger, I realize that I haven’t yet written about this issue….and today is the time for me to share about it.

-I once discovered a picture of a turtle being painted in one of facebook groups that shares about the love for turtle.
+I once discovered a picture of a turtle being painted in one facebook group that shares about the love for turtle.
 This man was so proud of sharing his painted turtle…I was shock, how could someone who claimed to love his turtle was proud of doing such cruel thing?
 I told him that painting the shell is not the right thing to do.

 Unfortunately…he was not the only one who didn’t know about that.
 My blog is easily found whenever anyone use google with the keyword “training a turtle“…so, I hope this post can also be easily found when people google about caring a turtle.

 Some people might think that the paint and those glitters made their turtle look cuter but they don’t know what that paint will do to the turtles! …and to be honest, their original shells look a LOT better than the fake color and glitter.

 Turtle shell, in the wild, is used as protection, that’s why most of them have dark color as a camouflage to the predator, by painting it the turtle becomes so radiant and an easy target for the predator.